jamesr66a/onnx/docs/Operators.md

 ### <a name="SpaceToDepth"></a><a name="spacetodepth">**SpaceToDepth**</a>

-  SpaceToDepth rearranges blocks of spatial data into depth.
-More specifically, this op outputs a copy of the input tensor where values from the height and width dimensions are moved to the depth dimension.

 #### Versioning

 This operator is used if you are using version 1 of the default ONNX operator set until the next BC-breaking change to this operator; e.g., it will be used if your protobuf has: